Durzn/BracketHighlighter/README.md

 - Currently empty.

 ## Release Notes
+For all notes please refer to the changelog.
+Only the latest 3 releases will be shown here.

+## [1.0.9]
+- Added an icon for the extension

 ## [1.0.8]
 - Changed default value of language identifiers to an empty field.
 (I.e. it is enabled globally)

 ## [1.0.7]
 - Added support to explicitly only support configured languages.
-Once this setting has one or more entries, the plugin will ONLY work for the given entry/entries.
+Once this setting has one or more entries, the extension will ONLY work for the given entry/entries.
 For language identifiers please refer to https://code.visualstudio.com/docs/languages/identifiers Leaving the option blank will enable it globally.

-## [1.0.6]
-- Fixed case where text that spans over exactly 2 lines wouldn't correctly be highlighted when searching forwards

-## [1.0.5]
-- Added option to blur out non-highlighted text (Thanks @VSCode Dimmer Block for the idea) -> can be enabled/disabled in the options, opacity value can also be configured
-- Fixed case where text behind a closing bracket would wrongly be highlighted

-## [1.0.4]
-- Feature request: Added option to enable the extension in debug mode (that way the closing bracket from a function return won't highlight everything when debugging) (default: On)

-## [1.0.3]
-- Removed a check if the extension was activated

-## [1.0.2]
-- When using a background color, the highlighted text will now be shown on the left lane in the overview ruler
-- Removed the enable/disable switch, just disable the extension in the extension tab if you want to disable it
-- Added a link to the CSS reference in the settings menu

-### [1.0.1]
-- Fixed inconsistency between reverse and forward search

-### [1.0.0]

-- Initial release

 ## Planned improvements